-Clients in the Programs covered in this brochure generally receive quarterly analyses of their portfolio performance relative to comparable market indices or other benchmarks.
+Clients in the Programs covered in this brochure generally receive quarterly analyses of their portfolio performance relative to comparable market indices.
 Performance information is verified by Stifel's Consulting Services Operations staff by reviewing the performance results for consistency among similar Portfolios and identifying any unusual variations or inaccuracies.
+On our behalf, Stifel may also provide quarterly performance reports directly to Client.
 In certain limited circumstances, Clients may be allowed to waive receipt of periodic performance reports from Stifel.